Ahish9009/ash/README.md

 `
 # Features

-- Set of custom written in Built-In commands
+- Set of self-written custom built-in commands
+  - Self written and customized
+  - Run within the shell's process itself
   - The list of built-in commands can be found [here](#Built-In-Commands)
 - Supports semi-colon separated commands
   - Eg. `ls ; cd ..; echo`